deeheber/node-weather/readme.md

   `node app.js 12345 97209 Pittsburgh,PA Orlando,FL`

 - The Weather Underground API only works consistently with US locations, sorry about that.
-I'm investigating the syntax needed for non US locations.
+See [here](https://www.wunderground.com/about/faq/international_cities.asp) for a list of supported non-US locations.
+For the most part, I've found that the following will work:

+`node app.js CITY,COUNTRY`

+Example:

+`node app.js paris,france`